akjaerh/PIEHaptics/README.md

 ### 2. Soldering the pins and connecting the motor shield
 Everything should be soldered according to the Fritzing-diagram above.
-To make our device durable, we further secured the connections with glue-gun-glue.
+To make our device durable, we further secured the connections with glue-gun glue.
 Make sure you test all of your connections before doing anything like that.
 ### 3. Soldering on the vibration motor
 Instead of soldering on the motor directly to the motor-shield, we soldered on two proto cables with a female end.
 This allowed us to test out different motors (soldering proto cables with male ends on the motor).
 If you only have one motor, this won't matter.
 ### 4. Soldering on the button